top of page

 Minnie, the Great Dane

-Minnie is our 4.5 year old Harlequin colored Great Dane.
+Minnie is our 7 year old Harlequin colored Great Dane.
 She is large weighing in around 140 lbs.
 Minnie is majestic, has two different colored eyes and is a fantastic farm guard dog.
 She happily chases away hawks and coyote in her attempts to keep everyone safe.
-She has also learned how to herd the sheep which has become an invaluable ability when we’re trying to catch one of our fast babydoll sheep.
 Minnie eats mostly a raw diet consisting of meats like chicken, pork, beef and deer.

 Alpacas

-We have 6 Huacaya females in our herd.
+We have 5 Huacaya females in our herd.
 Alpaca are camelids and they are native to South America.
 They are herd animals and prefer to live together.
 Alpaca eat grasses and plants and are typically raised for their valuable fur.
 Alpaca are prey animal and so do not stand up well to predators.
 They usually chose to run rather than fight and defend.
 Alpacas can certainly spit.
 They usually only do this as a defense mechanism.
-You’ll see ours often spit at each other when their grain is given to them.
+You’ll see ours often spit at each other when their grain is given to them in order to try and hoard the grain for themselves.

-We have one llama named Dolly.
-She’s around 12 years old and had a near death experience about 3 years ago.
+We have three llamas, Dolly, Ricky, and Kirby.
+Dolly is about 15 years old and had a near death experience about 5 years ago.
 Luckily she survived and is now extremely sweet.
 Llama, like alpacas, are also camelids and closely related to each other.
-You’ll notice that the llama is about 100lbs larger than the alpacas.
-Dolly also has larger ears.
-She is one of our guard animals.
-She will stand her ground more so than the alpacas.
+You’ll notice that the llama are about 100 lbs larger than the alpacas.
+They also have larger ears.
+They are part of our guard animals.
+They will stand their ground more so than the alpacas.
 Llamas will spit, kick and charge at predators if necessary.
 They’re known for patrolling many miles of farmland while protecting the animals that they live with.
 Llamas have no upper teeth, only gums.

 More Animals!